 - Device Tracking: Because they’re unique, MAC addresses can be used to track you.
 When you walk around, your smartphone scans for nearby Wi-Fi networks and broadcasts its MAC address.
 A company named Renew London used trash bins in the city of London to track people’s movements around the city based on their MAC addresses.
 Apple’s iOS 8 will use a random MAC address each time it scans for nearby Wi-Fi networks to prevent this sort of tracking.

 Bear in mind that each network interface has its own MAC address.
-So, on a typical laptop with both a Wi-Fi radio and a wired Ethernet port, the wireless and wired network interface each have unique, separate MAC addresses.
+So, on a typical laptop with both a Wi-Fi radio and a wired Ethernet port, the wireless and wired network interface each have their own unique MAC addresses.

-Enable the Value option and enter your desired MAC address without any separating characters — don’t use dashes or colons.
-Click OK afterward.
+Enable the Value option and type your desired MAC address without any separating characters—don’t use dashes or colons.
+Click “OK” when you’re done.

 Modern Linux distributions like Ubuntu typically use Network Manager, which provides a graphical way to spoof a MAC address.

 For example, in Ubuntu you’d click the network icon on the top panel, click “Edit Connections,” select the network connection you want to modify, and then click “Edit.”
 On the Ethernet tab, you’d enter a new MAC address in the “Cloned MAC address” field, and then save your changes.

 You can also do this the old-fashioned way.
 This involves taking the network interface down, running a command to change its MAC address, and then bringing it back up.
 Be sure to replace “eth0” with the name of the network interface you want to modify and enter the MAC address of your choice: